 2. Select the option for your file's location:

-Select ISO Image if the ISO file is directly accessible on your client.
-Click Browse, select the ISO file, and click OK.
+Select ISO Image if the image file is directly accessible on your client.
+Click Browse, select the ISO, DMG or IMG file, and click OK.
 The filename appears next to the Browse button.